 A variety of opportunities were provided to participate and provide input on the TMP.
 Engagement activities were identified that were fun, interactive, and designed to target participation by a broad range of Sooke residents, with the overall intent to ensure the TMP reflects the collective aspirations of Sooke residents.
-Below is a visual summary of the engagement activities and participation levels.
+A visual summary of engagement activities and participation levels is shown at right.